excalamus/peut-publier/README.md

 ## Extend

-Read on for a demonstration of how you might modify `peut-publier` to use *your* workflow (and not the other way around).
-Afterward, you should feel familiar enough with `peut-publier` as a library to extend its language support, page types, and features.

 `peut-publier` is written in, and intended to be extended with, Emacs Lisp.
 If you're not familiar with Emacs Lisp, that's okay.
-People who have programmed before can likely follow along without much issue.
 If you're using Emacs, use `C-h f` to see a function's documentation and source code; use `C-h v` for variables.

 The best resources for learning Emacs Lisp are [An Introduction to Programming in Emacs Lisp](https://www.gnu.org/software/emacs/manual/eintr.html) and the [GNU Emacs Lisp Reference